csphile/SomeNumericalMath/README.md

 # tps

-A repo for implementation of some mathematical tools which included:
+A repo for implementation of some mathematical tools which include:
 - polynomes

 - cyclic suites